Subcentric linking systems: Partial groups, localities and transporter systems

 \begin{proof} Properties (a),(b) and (c) correspond to the statements (a),(b) and (c) in \cite[Lemma~2.3]{Chermak:2015} except for the fact stated in (b) that $Q\in\Delta$, which is however clearly true if one uses our definition of a locality.
 Property (d) holds by \cite[Proposition~2.6(a),(b)]{Chermak:2015} and property (e) is stated in \cite[Lemma~2.5(c)]{Chermak:2013}.
-Property (f) is \cite[Corollary~2.7]{Chermak:2015}.
-Property (g) combines Lemma~2.10 and Lemma~2.13(b) in \cite{Chermak:2015}. \end{proof}
+Property (f) is \cite[Corollary~2.7]{Chermak:2015}. \end{proof}

 We will use the properties stated in Lemma~\ref{LocalitiesProp} most of the time without reference.
 Note that, by parts (b) and (d), $c_g\colon S_g\rightarrow S$ is a homomorphism of groups, which by part (e) is injective.
 If $(\L,\Delta,S)$ is a locality, then $\F_S(\L)$ is the fusion system generated by the conjugation maps $c_g\colon S_g\rightarrow S$ with $g\in\L$.
 Equivalently, $\F_S(\L)$ is generated by the conjugation maps between subgroups of $\Delta$, or by the conjugation maps between subgroups of $S$.
+The elements of $\Delta$ which are fully $\F_S(\L)$-normalized are characterized in the following lemma.